-- Solar power stations as you may have guessed, harness the power of the sun to charge the battery bank.
+- Solar powered generators as you may have guessed, harness the power of the sun to charge the battery bank.
 Many electric power stations will have a solar option for charging.
 However, this will take longer than plugging into a wall outlet, and the solar panel is of no use after dark.

 - Gas power stations are typically the heaviest and least portable of all power stations.
 However, these portable power stations generally produce the most output and can be used to power RV campers, small appliances, and anything else you can think to plug in.
 Unlike the electric power stations, this type CANNOT be used in an enclosed space like a tent or a home.

 - Portable Power Packs are small pocket-sized battery packs that are a great addition to your hiking gear.
 If you use a digital camera or other electronic device on your trip, staying charged is very important.
 You don’t want to miss that perfect shot because of a dead battery.

 Things To Consider Before Buying A Portable Power Station

 As we stated above, there are a few key things you must consider before you decide to invest in a portable power station.
 While you should take the time to do your research, we have researched this topic thoroughly to hopefully save you some time.